ROOTED IN THE CATHOLIC DOMINICAN TRADITION

 We embrace an 800 year Dominican heritage which seeks to bring about the message of truth and passion for God through the four pillars of prayer, study, community and service.
-No pillar stands alone but rather works in conjunction with the others to make the mission of promoting spiritual, intellectual and aesthetic growth a lived reality at Caldwell College.
+No pillar stands alone but rather works in conjunction with the others to make the mission of promoting spiritual, intellectual and aesthetic growth a lived reality at Caldwell University.
 The four pillars give us insight into Dominican spirituality and its flexibility in response to God and the challenges of the day.

 Daily Mass is held Monday through Friday at noon in the Sisters of St. Dominic Motherhouse Chapel.